pharo-robotics/SimpleDDS/SimpleDDS.package/DDSTypeExamples.class/README.md

+#Types
-Types are the shape of the topics connections.
+ The types are the shape of the topics connections.

 Each publisher and subscriber in our domain will comunicate using a specific type for transference.

 This types may be defined dynamically and/or discovered by the different participants as far as they need them.

-Then the lifecycle of the types is:
+### Lifecycle

-1 -  A need of the domain where the DDS is used needs to transmit a certain kind of information 2 - The participant that will publish this information defines the shape of this type by composing already defined types 3 - The participant registries the defined type under a name in the domain.
+> 1. A need of the domain where the DDS is used needs to transmit a certain kind of information
+> 2. The participant that will publish this information defines the shape of this type by composing already defined types
+> 3. The participant registries the defined type under a name in the domain.
-4 - Other participants may fetch the type from the handshake tier of the connection or query it by its name.
+> 4. Other participants may fetch the type from the handshake tier of the connection or query it by its name.
-5 - The publisher user will fill up a DTO object defined as the type definition demands 6 - The publisher will push this DTO into the topic, where it will be marshalled with a marshaller constructed as the type definition demands
+> 5. The publisher user will fill up a DTO object defined as the type definition demands
+> 6. The publisher will push this DTO into the topic, where it will be marshalled with a marshaller constructed as the type definition demands
-7 - The subscriber process will receive the marshaled data and unmarshall it into a DTO with a marshaller constructed as the type definition demands
+> 7. The subscriber process will receive the marshaled data and unmarshall it into a DTO with a marshaller constructed as the type definition demands
-8 - The subscriber will execute a defined callback with  a DTO object defined as the type definition demands, equivalent to the sent one.
+> 8. The subscriber will execute a defined callback with  a DTO object defined as the type definition demands, equivalent to the sent one.

 In what comes to this set of examples we are concerned about how to build a type definition, and from there, how to have a type, with it marshaller and DTO.

-1 -  Recognice a need
+###1 -  Recognice a need

 Lets picture we need to send the temperature of a big room.
 This room has several termometers in different positions of this room.
 	Then each measure of temperature should be related with a three dimensions position.
 	We should then define several types:
 	RoomTemperature = { TermometerMeasure1 .TermometerMeasure2 ...
 TermometerMeasureN }.